-In 1978, the legislature passed an act (Title 40-7-25-1) enabling the valuation of farm and timberland at its current use value instead of market value.
+In 1978, the legislature passed an act enabling the valuation of farm and timberland at its current use value instead of market value.
 The Code of Alabama 1975 defines market value and current use value as:

-For more information relating to current use value of eligible Class III Property, view the Current Use Valuation-Departmental Regulations, Rule 810-4-1-.01 .
+For more information relating to current use value of eligible Class III property, view the Current Use Valuation-Departmental Regulations, Rule 810-4-1-.01 .

 Taxpayers interested in obtaining current use valuation must make an application with the county assessing official between October 1 and January 1 of any given year.
-The application requests a description of the property and a general description of the use to which the property will be put.
+The application requires a description of the property and a general description of the use to which the property will be put.
 Aerial photographs may be required for forest property to be considered for current use valuation.
 The tax assessing official may request any additional information to aid him in determining whether the real property qualifies for current use value.
 Once current use valuation is granted by the county assessing official, the owner of the property is not required to repeat the application for the subsequent years.
 Following the sale or other disposition of property valued at current use value, the new owner must apply for current use valuation between October 1 and January 1, otherwise, the property will be valued at its fair and reasonable market value.

-Class III property that has been assessed at a current use value in lieu of fair and reasonable market value, may be subject to the rollback provisions of Title 40-7-25.3 of the Code of Alabama 1975 if either one of the two following conditions are met:
+Class III property that has been assessed at a current use value in lieu of fair and reasonable market value, may be subject to the rollback provisions in Title 40-7-25.3 if either one of the two following conditions are met:

-Title 40-7-25.3 states that the rollback will be for a three year period prior to the October 1 following the conversions.
+Title 40-7-25.3 states that the rollback will be for a three-year period prior to the October 1 following the conversions.
 If the property subject to conversion from current use were subject to current use valuation for less than three years, then the rollback would cover only the actual number of years less than three years that the property was subject to current use.

 When a rollback becomes apparent, the sales price or market value, whichever is higher, will be used to calculate the additional taxes due.
 The assessed value will then be calculated using the Class III assessment ratio of 10%, not the 20% Class II assessment ratio.

 Additional taxes resulting from a rollback are charged against the owner of record of the property on the October 1 following the date of conversion.
-So the person that actually caused the conversion and rollback may not be the person that pays the additional taxes on the rollback if the property changed ownership between the conversion and the lien date of October 1.
+Therefore, the person that caused the conversion and rollback may not be the person that pays the additional taxes on the rollback if the property changed ownership between the conversion and the lien date of October 1.

 There are many other factors that influence the actual rollback.
 The county assessing official often refers to the numerous Attorney General opinions that have been written on the subject as well as carefully reading the applicable sections of the Code of Alabama and related court cases.

-For more information relating to current use value of eligible Class III Property, view the Current Use Valuation-Departmental Regulations, Administrative Rule 810-4-1-.01.
+For more information relating to current use value of eligible Class III property, view the Current Use Valuation-Departmental Regulations, Administrative Rule 810-4-1-.01.